jamierumbelow/jamieonsoftware.com/_posts/2019-12-14-some-thoughts-on-the-election.md

 - I think it’s likely that ‘presidentialising’ the campaign – "Jo Swinson’s Liberal Democrats" – killed it more than the revoke Article 50 overreach.
 As people got to know her more, people liked her less.

-- Obviously, the Conservatives ran a remarkably ugly campaign too, and their victory should also be lamented.
+- Obviously, the Conservatives ran a remarkably ugly campaign too, and their victory should be lamented.
 This was not a victory of ideas.
-It was the final nail in the coffin Thatcher and Blair built.
+It was the final nail in the coffin that Thatcher and Blair built.
 Democracy’s epistemic function is over.

 - That being said, I’m a little more optimistic about a Johnson government with a seventy-odd-seat majority rather than a minority, or a 5-seat majority, particularly one enabled by working-class Northern seats.
 These voters are still, quite rightly, naturally suspicious of the Conservatives.
 He has very little good will indeed.
 I think he understands this – his "you’ve lent me your vote" comment is telling.

 - Turkeys voting for Christmas?
-It’s this arrogance and superiority, this smug self-indulgent paternalism in which I’ve indulged a lot myself, that lost the election for people like me and the ideas I believe in.
+It’s this arrogance and superiority, this smug self-indulgent paternalism (which I've indulged in myself) that lost the election for people like me and the ideas I believe in.
 Of course the average voter doesn’t have the time, skills, knowledge, whatever to make comprehensive, informed decisions.
 Their vote still counts, and their voice should still be heard.
 It’s up to politicians to craft a narrative – which is to say, an _abstraction_ of ideas and policy proposals – that resonates with people.

-- Also, it’s really easy to forget that a lot of people are instinctively, naturally, ineluctably conservative.
-A lot of people don’t like immigration.
-A lot of people don’t like taxes, and have a strongly negative aesthetic response to the social justice movement.
-We can debate any of these individual positions until we’re – cough – blue in the face, but for a lot of people it’s just a gut thing.
+- Also, it’s easy to forget that most people are instinctively conservative.
+A lot of people don’t like immigration, or are (reasonably) fearful of its effects.
+A lot of people don’t like taxes.
+An increasing number of people have a strongly negative aesthetic response to perceived political correctness, and the social justice movement more broadly.
+We can debate any of these individual positions until we’re blue in the face, but for a lot of people it’s just a gut thing.

 - It now seems clear to me that Remain is no longer an option, democratically or otherwise.
 We’re not getting a People’s Vote.
 We are going to leave the European Union, at least formally speaking, in January.
 In this sense, the debate is over.

 - In another sense, it’s just beginning.
 Remainers who care about preserving the tangible benefits of EU membership need to plan, regroup, and lean on interest groups, business, the trades unions, local government and the other relevant institutions of civil society to protect or otherwise emulate those benefits in a Brexit context.
 Democracy doesn’t end between elections (even though it might feel like it does sometimes.)
 Nor is it only implemented in Westminster.

 - A lot of people in my circles – [including people who have taught me](https://twitter.com/acgrayling) – are arguing that there’s no mandate for Brexit since the Tories were elected without a majority of the popular vote, or polling suggests slight support for remain, or whatever.
 This misses the point.
 We have procedures, whatever issues from those procedures are called democratic, and Brexit, loosely defined, has now issued from those procedures twice.
-If you don’t like it, change the procedures – and I really hope we do.
+If you don’t like it, change the procedures.

 - One might reply with illegal contributions, Russian hacking, lies on busses etc. It’s horrendous, I agree.
 But I’m starting to think that the fact that enough people _believe_ they voted for Brexit for their own valid reasons, and voted subsequently for the Tories to _reaffirm_ that Brexit position, is enough to make the implementing the outcome both legitimate and indeed required, at least morally speaking (though perhaps not epistemically).
 You can’t tell people they’re empowered and then not let them wield that power –– certainly not twice.
 The social contract is a fragile thing.